NIXKnight/AsteriskCDReporter/README.md

 **AsteriskCDReporter**
 ==================
 Its a python script that collects caller ID, call time, call source and destination, disposition and duration from CDR database of all outbound and inbound calls from and to PSTN network.
-After arranging the data it sends a report of the calls in a tabulated email to a user defined email address.
+After arranging the data it sends a report of the calls and sends a tabulated email to a user defined email address.

 The script uses **`MySQLdb`** to extract data from the CDR database and uses [**`HTML.py`**][1] to tabualte the data in an HTML table.

 **`smtplib`** is used to send email.
 **Dependencies**
 ------------
 Apart from standard python installation, the script requires [**`HTML.py`**][1] which is already included and **`MySQLdb`** library.
-Install as follows:
+You can install **`MySQLdb`** as follows:

 **Ubuntu/Debian:**